xamarin/WebSharp/electron-dotnet/README.md

 var hellolambda = dotnet.func('async (input) => { return ".NET welcomes " + input.ToString(); }');
 ```

 A second scenario, such as development or as you may see in our samples, is to reference the electron-dotnet via an absolute file reference instead of installing directly in the application.
-To do this you will need to have installed and built electron-dot as described by [Building on OSX](#building-on-osx)
+To do this you will need to have installed and built electron-dotnet as described by [Building on OSX](#building-on-osx)

 ```js
 // Reference the electron-dotnet module via a file reference.
 You may see this in our samples.